-Students not qualifying for free or reduced meals will pay the following price per meal:
+Students not qualifying for free or reduced meals will pay the following price per meal: BREAKFAST-\$1.75/per

-BREAKFAST: \$1.65 LUNCH: \$2.75 EXTRA MILK: .50 ADULT: \$4.00
+LUNCH-\$2.85/per

+EXTRA MILK - .55/per

+ADULT - \$4.00/per

-MY STUDENTS ACCOUNT BALANCE:
+MY STUDENT'S ACCOUNT BALANCE:

 You can check your student's account balance online.
 Students are also informed by lunch room cashiers when their lunch account is LOW.
 Please remember, students are NOT allowed to charge meals so please be sure to put money in your student's account when this happens.
 This can be done online or sent to school with your student.
 To make a deposit online, you will need to know your student's ID number.
-If you are having difficulty paying your child's lunch account please contact the Food and Nutrition office at 952-496-5140.
+If you are having difficulty paying your child's lunch account, please contact the Food and Nutrition office at 952-496-5140.
 We will be contacting you if your child's lunch balance is negative.